T-omato/SDM_Economical_Biases/README.md

 ## SDM_Economical_Biases
 This project aims to tailor economical biases into Species Distribution Models.
-Initially we continue off the work down on DivShift_NAWC.
+Initially we continue off the work of DivShift_NAWC.

 ## DivShift - Observation ID & Human Footprint Index